catquarks/plant-spirit-app/README.md

 [Click here for the Demo!](http://comfortcat.xyz/plant-spirit-demo/)

 This is the front-end repository.
 It is built with React + Redux, with Flexbox CSS and the Materialize library.
+It receives its data from a back-end whose repository can be found [here](https://github.com/catquarks/plant-spirit-admin).

 ## to do
 * add browser history